 Directions for Google Maps available here.

-An oblique traverse is attached to the right where the feet rest on a metal cable.
-Once the traverse is finished, go up a wall immediately lying to the right.
-The wall then becomes vertical with a couple of meters overhanging bending to the right.
-Pass the belly and bend immediately to the left until you reach a horizontal traverse to the left that leads us to a bridge of the 3-string monkeys.
+Attack a diagonal traverse to the right where the feet lay on a metal cable.
+Once ended the traverse, we climb up a wall to the right.
+The wall becomes then vertical with a couple of meters overhanging leading to the righe.
+We pass the overhanging section then we lean to the left till we reach with an horizontal traverse to the left we are at a bridge with 3 wires.
 The bridge is short - about 7 meters per stable.
 Once the bridge is finished, go around a boulder that then rises from the left and then attaches a dihedral with abundant equipment.
 This trait is quite athletic even if technically not difficult given the abundance of the brackets present.
 At the end of the dihedral it bends to the left bypassing an unmarked edge beyond which we will ascend a first vertical aerial wall then bend again towards the left for a traverse facilitated by long brackets for the feet.
 After the traverse it attaches vertically.
 Pay attention to the cable that in a passage passes first from right to left with respect to our ascent line.
-Go up the whole vertical wall until you reach a short ramp behind which you climb the last meters aided on a grassy path until you reach a tree on which the wire rope is anchored and where this short but intense via ferrata ends (30') from the start - total 35').
+Go up the whole vertical wall until you reach a short ramp behind which you climb the last meters aided on a grassy path until you reach a tree on which the wire rope is anchored and where ends this short but intense via ferrata ends (30') from the start - total 35').

 The Ferrata della Balma is a short, intense and athletic via ferrata in the ascent.
 There are no technical difficulties that require climbing skills.
 The only difficult passage is a short overhanging section where the brackets help the progression and a quickdraw could help those who are not sufficiently trained or at ease in this type of passage.